-Since the pandemic started, we’ve been talking to our customers and our colleagues in the industry about the dramatically changing CPG landscape.
+Since the beginning of the COVID-19 pandemic, we’ve talked to our CPG customers and industry colleagues about the dramatically changing consumer landscape.

-In March 2020, we chatted with Kris McDermott (ecommerce expert, Edelman) and Joel Cartwright (trade promotion expert) about all that’s been going on with the pandemic and consumer preferences.
+In March 2020, Jennifer Schiffman (Blacksmith Applications) chatted with Kris McDermott (ecommerce expert, Edelman) and Joel Cartwright (trade promotion expert) about all that’s been going on with the pandemic and consumer preferences.

 Topic 1: Consumer Behavior